Tromb-al-ca-zar, ou Les criminels dramatiques

+Background

 Tromb-al-ca-zar was premiered in the Théâtre des Bouffes-Parisiens, Salle Choiseul in Paris, preceded by two cantatas by Offenbach, Le Berceau and La Paix du monde.
 Successful numbers such as the bolero for Hortense Schneider and the song about Bayonne ham, made the work popular along with the in-jokes, despite the thin plot; it was revived at the Bouffes-Parisiens for several years afterwards.

 As well as "extravagant parodies both of specific more serious musical works", the work pokes fun at the brigand element in romantic opera generally.

 After opening at the Bouffes-Parisiens, Schneider made such an impression on Prince Jérôme Bonaparte, cousin of the emperor, that the company was summoned to give a command performance of the piece at his home.
 Tromb-al-ca-zar was performed in Brussels in September 1858 and in Vienna in March 1862, and mounted in London in English in 1870.